-Society is on the path to achieving autonomous driving, self-driving, or driver-less cars.
-It’s only a matter of time before it becomes mainstream.
+Society is on the path to autonomous driving or driver-less cars.
 Prototype projects are well under way and every advance in assisted driving is a step in the direction of autonomous driving.

 Growth in automated driving

-Projections for advanced driver assistance systems (ADAS) are big.
+Projections for advanced driver assistance systems (ADAS) are high.
 Right now, ADAS is expected to be one of the fastest growing fields in automotive electronics (source: Strategy Analytics, April 2013).
-And, according to Strategy Analytics, by 2025 to 2030 we’re likely to see 15–20% of cars using highly automated driving—i.e., significant support to drivers in multiple driving situations.
-In the same period, truly autonomous driving is likely to be in the low single-figure percentages.
+According to Strategy Analytics, by 2025 to 2030 we’re likely to see 15–20% of cars using highly automated driving, providing significant support to drivers in multiple driving situations.

 The path to autonomous driving

-The path to fully autonomous driving is through increasingly sophisticated assisted driving innovations.
-Ninety percent of car accidents are caused by human error (source: Gesamtverband der deutschen Versicherungswirtschaft, 2011).
+The path to autonomous driving is enabled through increasingly sophisticated assisted driving innovations.
+Approximately 90% percent of car accidents are caused by human error (source: Gesamtverband der deutschen Versicherungswirtschaft, 2011).
 Driver assistance functions can contribute to the protection of drivers and other road users.
+EB’s driver assistance software modules and development tools EB Assist facilitate the development of such driver assistance functions.

 The same technology that contributes to those solutions will provide the foundation for fully autonomous driving.
-Systems such as adaptive cruise control and adaptive curve lighting use sensors to look ahead and sophisticated software to make safety decisions.
+Systems such as adaptive cruise control use sensors to look ahead and sophisticated software to make safety relevant decisions.
 The same types of sensors, with ongoing advances, will come into play for autonomous driving.
-Innovations in connected cars and the car as a sensor, along with improvements in the underlying software, will form the basis.

 Autonomous driving will require some of the most complex software implementations that car-makers have ever faced.
 These systems will need to integrate information from multiple sources—many different types of sensors, data from the cloud such as navigation or traffic data, information detected from other cars on the road, etc.